justdan96/tsMuxer/README.md

 * the program currently only compiles 32-bit executables, even on 64-bit systems, a multi-architecture approach is needed
 * consider making static executables for Linux, to make the program more portable
 * create a multi-platform build pipeline, maybe using dockcross
+* both Windows and Linux builds require extra files to be downloaded and manually copied into place in order for the builds to succeed - we need to work on that

 ## Contributing